nasa-gibs/worldview/BRANDING.md

 ## Rebuilding

-Inform the build process to use the "custom" brand directory with the
+Inform the build process to use the "custom" brand directory by issuing the following commands at the root of the repository:
-following:

     mkdir -p brand
     echo '{"brand": "custom"}' > brand/brand.json